MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L14_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

     - **.devcontainer** folder container setup to develop using containers (either locally in VS Code or GitHub Codespaces).
     - **infra** folder contains Bicep&ARM infrastructure as code templates used in some lab scenarios.
     - **.github** folder container YAML GitHub workflow definitions.
-    - **src** folder contains the .NET 7 website used on the lab scenarios.
+    - **src** folder contains the .NET 8 website used on the lab scenarios.

-### Exercise 1: Configure Sonarcloud Setup
+### Exercise 1: Configure SonarCloud Setup

 #### Task 1: Change your Azure DevOps Project to Public

-In this task you will change the visibility of your Azure DevOps project to public, as Sonarcloud is free for public ADO projects.
+In this task you will change the visibility of your Azure DevOps project to public, as SonarCloud is free for public ADO projects.

 1. On the lab computer, in the web browser window displaying the Azure DevOps portal, open your **eShopOnWeb** project, and click on **Project Settings** (bottom left corner).
 Change **Visibility** to **Public**.
 Click **Save**